Any

 A URL/resource name whose content describes the type of the serialized protocol buffer message.

-For URLs which use the scheme http
+For URLs which use the scheme http, https, or no scheme, the

 following restrictions and interpretations apply:

-* If no scheme is provided, https
+* If no scheme is provided, https is assumed.

 * The last segment of the URL's path must represent the fully

-qualified name of the type (as in path/google.protobuf.Duration
+qualified name of the type (as in path/google.protobuf.Duration).

 The name should be in a canonical form (e.g., leading "." is